baso53/SocketIOChatClient/README.md

 * Creating chat rooms
 * Deleting a chat room with master password set on creation of the room
 * Real-time updating of connected users in the lobby and in rooms
+* Usernames

 # Implementation
 Client API representation can be found below.

-Squares on the left are the request strings that client sends, right is the response from the server in JSON (I didn't include the outer brackets of JSON).
+Squares on the left are the request strings that client sends, right are all the potential responses from the server in JSON (I didn't include the outer brackets of JSON), only one of which gets sent as the response.

 ![ClientAPI](Pictures/ClientAPI.png)